gcla/termshark/docs/UserGuide.md

 - `psml-args` (string list) - any extra parameters to pass to `tshark` when it is invoked to generate PSML.
 - `recent-files` (string list) - the pcap files shown when the user clicks the "recent" button in termshark.
 Newly viewed files are added to the beginning.
 - `recent-filters` (string list) - recently used Wireshark display filters.
+- `respect-colorterm` (bool) - if termshark detects you are using base16-shell, it won't map any theme RGB color names (like #90FF32) to 0-21 in the 256-color space to avoid clashes with the active base16 theme.
+This shouldn't affect color reproduction if the terminal is 24-bit capable, but some terminal emulators (e.g. gnome-terminal) seem to use the 256-color space anyway.
+Termshark works around this by falling back to 256-color mode, interpolating RGB colors into the 256-color space and avoiding 0-21.
+If you really want termshark to run in 24-bit color mode anyway, set this to true.
 - `stream-cache-size` (int) - termshark caches the structures and UI used to display reassembled TCP and UDP streams.
 This allows for quickly redisplaying a stream that's been loaded before.
 This setting determines how many streams are cached.
 The default is 100.
 - `stream-view` (string - the default view when displaying a reassembled stream.
 Choose from "hex"/"ascii"/"raw".
 - `tail-command` (string) - make termshark use this specific `tail` command.
 This is used when reading from an interface in order to feed `dumpcap`-saved data to `tshark`.
 The default is `tail -f -c +0 <file>`.
 If you are running on Windows, the default is to use `termshark` itself with a special hidden `--tail` flag.
 But probably better to use Wireshark on Windows :-)